scp756-221/course-site/docs/a1/page.md

 /home/k8s# chmod go-rwx cluster/*
 ~~~

-### End of installation---possible break time
+### Coffee Break

 This concludes the installation part of this assignment.
 You are
 welcome to take a break before starting Part&nbsp;2.
 The second part
-will not make heavy use of the Internet, so you do not need
+does not use much of the Internet so you do not need
 high-bandwidth access.

-## Part 2: Running a simple application
+## Part 2: Run a simple application

 In this second part, you will run and modify a simple client-server
 application.
 The coding you do will be simple; the point of this
 exercise is to gain familiarity with the tools and applications that
 you will be using for the rest of the course.

-### The music client-server application
+### Client-server application

 Cloud-based systems, a main topic of this course, make heavy use of
 client-server designs.
 In this assignment, we will look at the